-17. STUDENT LEADERSHIP
+17. Student Leadership

 There are lots of opportunities for students to gain leadership skills on the Howdy Bots.
-From leading an individual project to leading an entire sub-team, there's something for everyone.
-Some of these opportunities happen organically while some are more formal, elected positions.
+From leading an individual project or leading an entire sub-team to stepping forward as safety captain or being nominated to be field captain for alliance selection, there's something for everyone.
+Some of these opportunities happen organically while some may be more formal, elected positions.
 The leadership of the Howdy Bots is and will continue to be a cooperative effort between mentors and student leaders.
-During the 2018 season, we will be reviewing and modifying our leadership roles and processes as we strive to find the right fit for our team.